 Flowers are great for decorating.
-They’re also a great way of saying thanks, or expressing your love for someone.
+They’re also a great way of saying thanks or expressing your love for someone.
 In fact, flowers can symbolize many feelings and emotions.
-Some flowers have practical uses, and can be used to make anything from medicines to air purifiers.
+Some flowers have practical uses and can be used to make anything from medicines to air purifiers.
 There are around four hundred thousand different species of flowering plants in the world.
 There are even many more that are yet to be discovered and documented.
-Hence, preparing a list of the world's rarest flower is not an easy task.
+Hence, preparing a list of the world's rarest flowers is not an easy task.
 However, based on popular opinion, here are the 10 rarest flowers in the world.
 Some of them bloom once in a blue moon while others are almost extinct in the wild.
 Learn about these interesting rare flowers below:

 The corpse flower (Amorphophallus titanum) can stand up to twelve feet tall.
 It grows indigenously in the rainforests of Indonesia.
 In case you were wondering why this rare species is called the corpse flower, it is because of the odor it emits when in bloom, which can smell like (you guessed it) a rotting corpse.
 The strong smell of the corpse flower serves to attract pollinators.